We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 She had noticed me.

-Although this had much 1980s, the discontinuous and difficult merging of phonemes continued to provide the trademark robotic sound.
+Although this had much improved by the 1980s, the discontinuous and difficult merging of phonemes continued to provide the trademark robotic sound.

 Today's artificial voices, such as Siri, Cortana, and Alexa, have improved significantly, but they're still not quite human.